-I do not recall any instance of medical counsel, during my prolonged search for anti-inflammatory solutions inside urban multi-specialty hospitals, on food and inflammation.
-The admonition came after all the damage was done, from a gynecologist who was not in a hurry to prescribe tests or pills for my hormonal maladies.
-To know about the strong relation between malnourishment, the gut lining and inflammation was empowering.
-As I set out to experiment with diets came the next question - What is the correct diet for a person with chronic malnourishment AND genetic predisposition to allergies and inflammation?
+I do not recall any instance of medical counsel on processed food and inflammation during my prolonged search for anti-inflammatory solutions inside urban multi-specialty hospitals.
+The wisdom came from a gynecologist, who was not in a hurry to prescribe tests or pills for my hormonal maladies, after the damage was done.
+To know about the strong correlation between diet, gut lining and inflammation was empowering.
+As I set out to experiment with diets came the next question – What is the correct diet for a person with chronic malnourishment and a genetic predisposition to allergies and inflammation?
 Ayurvedic texts gave insights.
 That system of medicine provides a compositional classification of living things, including sources of the food.
 Choosing a source of food that aligns with your own body composition gives you the right nutrition without the danger of inflammation, was my lesson.
-I now realize that eating wholesome healthy food is more expensive in this country than binging processed, pro-inflammatory food!
+I now realize that eating wholesome healthy food is more expensive in this country than binging on processed, pro-inflammatory food.
 With the growth of packaged / fast-food / street-food culture in urban spaces, inflammatory diseases are here to stay.
-Unless, we are ready to take nutritional awareness to another level - nutritional therapy over drug therapy.
+Unless, we are ready to take nutritional awareness to another level—nutritional therapy over drug therapy.

 Dis-eased personality

 At first, I and the diagnoses were separate.
 I had the condition.
-Every time I visited a specialist with a new condition, I started off by describing how I felt but soon moved to the what and how of the case (because that is what doctors wanted to know).
+Every time I visited a specialist with a new condition, I started off by describing how I felt but soon moved to the what and how of the case.
+That is what doctors wanted to know.
 New pills and syrups got added to the existing bucket of medicines.
-Some homeopathic pills too; to sweeten the tongue that had turned metallic from the medication.
-But as the disease list grew, and doctors became increasingly clueless on how to treat me, I became the condition.
+As the disease list grew, and doctors became increasingly clueless on how to treat me, I became the condition.
 She is arthritic; she is a case of chronic dermatitis; she is ____ condition.
 The transition was seamless, both for me and my healthcare provider.
-As a teenager struggling to cope with a day’s routine, I accepted this identity, for that is the only way of living I had ever known.
+As a teenager struggling to cope with daily routine, I accepted this identity because it aligned with the only way of living I had ever known.

-Till I believed the conditions to be me, my only identity, I was under the grip of inflammations.
+Till I believed the conditions to be my only identity, I was under the grip of inflammations.
 When I began to look for an identity beyond the conditions is when I began to heal.